-New cookbook reflects mushroom mania, but not foraging’s full community
+New cookbook reflects mushroom mania but not foraging’s full community

 Scientists and academics have collectively begun to regard them as a legitimate subject suitable for research, publishers are investing in related work, and movies are being made.
 Maybe the most influential was Louie Schwartzberg’s 2019 film “Fantastic Fungi,” also referred to as “The Mushroom Movie.”
 Known for his nature documentaries, the director and cinematographer trained his camera on the unseen “mysteries” of the mycelial kingdom, and on the face of the American fungal furor: mycologist, entrepreneur and speaker Paul Stamets.

-Thanks to chef Rene Redzepi of the renowned Noma in Copenhagen and his acolytes, foraged ingredients are revered in food circles — held in even higher regard than farm-to-table ingredients, or organic produce procured from the greenmarket, fungi being one of the more obvious of the prized finds.
+Thanks to chef René Redzepi of the renowned Noma in Copenhagen and his acolytes, foraged ingredients are revered in food circles — held in even higher regard than farm-to-table ingredients, or organic produce procured from the greenmarket, fungi being one of the more obvious of the prized finds.

 Bone, 62, has observed an increase in numbers among the mushroom-curious ranks.
 (The New York Mycological Society, for one, is now double the size of last year, she said.
 The former president of the organization, she lives in New York City and remains a member.)